bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He did, Adrex thought to himself.
 This might have been the clearest message he'd ever received.
 Did it really matter though?
-The girl had tried to kill him for weeks, and now he was... caged in the iron bands, and her toying with him.
+The girl had tried to kill him for weeks, and now he was... caged in the iron bands, and she could toy with him.
 An arrow sounded like a quick death right now.
 But it was interesting company he had found himself in, and right now he didn't know who of the three was the most dangerous to him.